knightsUCF/SpaceGame/architecture/architecture.md

 # 10 / 7 / 19

+So now we have the IEnumerator method working, and a good understanding of how the spawn waves work.
+The code is clean and backed up.
+FeelsGoodMan.

+We also created a "space objects" folder, into which we will place all the space object, probably subdivided by type, so asteroid, and ship.
+So we will need both of those folders.

+Because the ship will be asynchronous, whatever collisions happen will belong to that ship object, other than a global state change, which we want to do.
+The global state machine in State is amazing.
+We can keep the game working asynchronously, give smart behaviour to AI, and simply have a much easier time.

+So we are setup for success.

+So we are assuming that the space objects have some kind of relation.

+We will want to reimport the space template project files (first delete), since we are missing some stuff.

+We don't have to worry (too much) about restarting the project if some settings are overridden, since we are organized and modular.

+What we really need is to get those lights, and camera easily into the project.
+Later we could create exported asset packs.

+So we will want to get the scene set up.
+We don't really need the audio, but we can use that one slot as a simple placeholder to get the audio going.

+So we want to recreate the audiovisual from the game.

+Then import the space objects.

+Then take care of the dependencies in Game.cs, and test out spawning the actual prefabs.

+We also want to get the other files written into the project, there are only a few more.

+First we should get the other files in there.

+The spawning part we pulled out, and we have a few more things to do in Game.cs, before reproducing the project.

+# 10 / 7 / 19

 Okay, so we are at a nice starting point of our codebase.
 Everything is clean and organized.

 Next, we can either start to recreate the gameplay, or keep laying down the foundation.